-If using a RMM or other tool to install the Roaming Client, below is a useful PowerShell script which will download and install the Roaming Client without the need to distribute the MSI file to the computers.
+If using a RMM or other tool to install the Roaming Client, below is a useful PowerShell script that will download and install the Roaming Client without the need to distribute the MSI file to the computers.

 mkdir C:\temp Invoke-WebRequest -Uri "https://download.dnsfilter.com/User_Agent/Windows/DNSFilter_Agent_Setup.msi" -OutFile "C:\temp\DNSFilter_Agent_Setup.msi" msiexec /qn /i "C:\temp\DNSFilter_Agent_Setup.msi" NKEY="SITESECRETKEY"

-Roaming Client Un-install
+Roaming Client Uninstall

-The Roaming Client can be removed via the Add/Remove programs control panel as most applications, unless a silent installation with the
+The Roaming Client can be removed via the Add/Remove programs control panel as most applications unless a silent installation with the

 ARPSYSTEMCOMPONENT=1 option has been specified (which hides the client in the list of installed programs).